Intramuros: Where To Go And What To Do In Old Manila

 Information on the internet can be overwhelming.
 Before going, we really don’t know where to start.
-We don’t have a final itinerary when we got there.
-I asked the pedicab driver to drop us off at San Agustin Church because I thought that is the best way to start.
+We didn’t have a final itinerary when we got there.
+I asked the pedicab driver to drop us off at San Agustin Church because I thought that was the best way to start.
 Here are the available options by the way.

 2. Hop on a bamboo bike – Bambike.
 A guided tour costs Php 999.
 You can also rent a bike on-site for Php 200 per hour.
 They are located in Casa Manila just in front of San Agustin Church.